Top 10 most reliable classic cars

-Want a classic without the headaches?
+Want to buy a classic car that won’t be a hassle or burn a hole in your wallet?
 Here are ten of the most reliable and usable you can buy

 Saab 900 Turbo

 The original Saab 900 range was introduced at the height of Saab’s powers, long before General Motors' severe cost cutting saved the company while diluting its cars.
 They were quirky and over engineered in all the right places.
 Some of these early cars have been daily drivers for decades, spirited performance and practicality allied with superb reliability have helped keep them on the roads.

 The Turbo versions, especially the 185bhp ‘Ruby’ edition are now appreciating classics and as long as you carry out regular oil changes to keep the timing chains in good shape, these characterful cars will likely soldier on for many more years.